jonahgcarpenter/Turing-Tickets/README.md

 # Turing-Tickets

-## Stopping Point
+## Checklist

-- update add admins table email string size on html:
+- restrict add admins table email string length on html:

+- add back update_status.php, and add_response.php functions with a submit button to execute and reload with a ticked updated succefull alert aknowledge.